 - review of the progress in research on health impacts of air pollution;

-- launch of the WHO AirQ+ software on the quantification of health impacts of air pollution;
+- experiences in using WHO AirQ+ software to quantify the health impacts of air pollution;

 - communication and public health messages for air pollution;